Damzus/MoneyChanger/readme.md

 2. Copy the above content and paste it into the `README.md` file.
 3. Save the file.

-This README will provide a clear and concise overview of your project, helping others to understand and interact with your Joke Explainer app effectively.
+This README will provide a clear and concise overview of your project, helping others to understand and interact with your Multilingual Money Changer app effectively.